 A continuous drinking of herbal drinks as well as herbal teas can be quite effective in treating hay fever.

 Steep one tablespoon full of ephedra may be placed in one pint of boiling water for one and a half hour.
-Then strain this mixture through a piece of cloth and sniff it through the nostrils.
+Strain this mixture through a piece of cloth and sniff it through the nostrils.
 This may be done three to four times daily until relief is felt.

 Apart from hay fever herbs, sufferers may also used warm salt water to gargle the throat.